-During the early phases of abstaining from alcohol, neurons become hyper-excitable or over-activated, a condition that damage and kill them.
+During the early phases of abstinence from alcohol, neurons become hyper-excitable or over-activated, a condition that damages and kills them.

 - Cannabinoids are likely to act as neuroprotective (nerve protecting) agents having the potential to limit hyper-excitability and therefore preventing brain cell damage.
 Therefore, Cannabinoid therapy may actively avert the brain damage that would otherwise have been caused by withdrawal;